-Cost of Goods Sold is a feature in A2X that will calculate the total cost of the products you sell on Amazon for each settlement period and send the transaction to your accounting system so that you can correctly record the changes in inventory and cost of sales.
-This will give you an accurate view of your gross profitability and margins directly in your financial reports.
+Cost of Goods Sold is a feature in A2X that calculates the total cost of the products you sell on Amazon for each settlement period, and sends the transaction to your accounting system, so that you can correctly record the changes in inventory and cost of sales.
+It provides you with an accurate view of your gross profitability and margins directly in your financial reports.

-In a very simplistic cash-based accounting system you might expense your stock purchases when they happen.
-So if you buy 100 T-shirts from your factory and they cost you $5 each, then in the month you buy them, you incur a $500 expense called 'purchases'.
+In a very simplistic cash-based accounting system, you might be expensing your stock purchases when they happen.
+This means that, if you buy 100 T-shirts from your factory and they cost you $5 each, then you incur a $500 expense called 'purchases' in the month you buy them.

-If you sell 20 T-shirts per month for $10 each, then you would have revenue of $200 in that month, and a $500 expense, uh-oh, you lost money this month, or did you?
+If you sell 20 T-shirts each month for $10 each, then you would have revenue of $200 and a $500 expense in that first month, uh-oh, feels like you lost money, or did you?

 The next month would be much more profitable though, no stock purchases and $200 of revenue, all pure profit, or is it?

-This uneven view of your margin and profit is exactly why you will want to account for your stock on an accrual basis, matching the cost of the goods to the sales of those goods.
+This uneven view of your margin and profit is exactly the reason why you would want to account for your stock on an accrual basis, matching the cost of the goods to the sales of those goods.

-In our scenario above, this new approach would mean in the month you purchase the stock, you record a $500 asset in your accounts called inventory.
-Then as you sell the stock, you expense the cost of just the product you sold.
+In our scenario above, this new approach would mean you will record a $500 asset to your Inventory asset accounts in the month you purchase the stock.
+Then, as you sell the stock, you will expense the cost of the product you sold.

-So if you sold 20 T-shirts for $10 each, and they cost you $5 each, then your sales are $200 and your cost of goods sold are $100.
-Your gross margin is $100, which is a more realistic view of your profitability.
+So, if you sold 20 T-shirts for $10 each, and they cost you $5 each, then your sales are $200 and your cost of goods sold is $100.
+Your gross margin is $100, which is a much more realistic view of your profitability.

-How to access Cost of Goods Sold features?
+How to access Cost of Goods Sold features in A2X?

 The cost of goods sold feature is available as a standard offering on the Starter, Standard and Premium plans.

-In order to use Cost of Goods Sold features you will need to provide A2X with two things:
+To use the Cost of Goods Sold feature, you will need to provide A2X with two things:

-- Cost price data for your Amazon products
+Cost price data for your Amazon products (Costs > Manage Costs tab)

-- The asset and expense accounts from your chart of accounts to use for the transaction
+The asset and expense accounts from your chart of accounts (Settings > Cost of Goods Sold)